NajmehSaffar/power-bi-sales-dashboard/README.md

 - Sales increased strongly from 2020 to 2021 and remained high in 2022.
 - Accessories had the highest margin percentage among the product categories shown.
 - The country-level breakdown shows how total sales are distributed across different markets.
+- Drill-down functionality allows users to explore sales data from summarized views to more detailed levels.

 ## Files in This Repository